BrunoStudi/delicesSandrine/README.md

-﻿# Les delices de Sandrine
+﻿# Sandrine Coupart - diététicienne

-a full website with users and admin user conexion about woman's food for my training
+A demo website with users and admin connexion about woman's food for my training.